-Jim, you have a fun gig coming up November 4th at Toronto’s Jazz Bistro – is this your first live show since Covid restrictions have eased and audience capacities have increased?
+Jim, you had a great gig November 4th at Toronto’s Jazz Bistro – was that your first live show since Covid restrictions eased and audience capacities increased?
 Yes and no. I had a couple of shows last summer when they first eased the restrictions a bit, and there have been a few private events as well, but this is really my first club date as a band leader in 18 months.

-You’re performing with 3 other great musicians: Rob Christian on sax, flute & piano; Rob Piltch on guitar and Ross MacIntyre on bass.
-Are you looking fwd to working with your fellow musicians after all this time?
+You performed with 3 other great musicians: Rob Christian on sax, flute & piano; Rob Piltch on guitar and Ross MacIntyre on bass.
+Were you looking fwd to working with your fellow musicians after all this time?
 Absolutely!
 Especially this killer band.
 I’m a connector.
 And one of the things I like to do is bring people together who I think should know each other and would enjoy playing or working together.
-I’ve worked with each of these musicians individually, but never all three together and I think it is a wonderful combination of talent.
+I’ve worked with each of these musicians individually, but never all three together and I think it’s a wonderful combination of talent.

 You studied music as well as philosophy, so has a serious music education helped you with your career?
 So many new/young musicians have never picked up an actual instrument or learnt how to sight-read music – do you think there is still a need for traditional learning or do you feel music’s future lies with computers?
 A couple of years ago, I was lucky enough to be invited to teach music at the Toronto District School Board.
 I am so grateful for that, as it sustained me during Covid, and got me into teaching, which I had not done much of previously.
 During the pandemic I also started teaching privately, and have had students from as far and wide as Germany, Ukraine, Hawaii, and all over North America.
 So, yes, I believe that there is still a need for traditional learning.

-So good luck, Jim, with the show at Jazz Bistro, and continued success with your music students around the world. (www.outschool.com)
+I’m so glad you had an enthusiastic audience at Jazz Bistro, must have been so great to play live again.
+And continued success with your music students around the world. (www.outschool.com)